Home

 Jersey Church Cemetery

-~ Son Harvey S. Thomas ~
+~ Son Harvey Samuel Thomas ~

-Son Harvey S. Thomas (1902-1983) was born on May 15, 1902 in Maple Summit, Fayette County, PA.
+Son Harvey Samuel Thomas (1902-1983) was born on May 15, 1902 in Maple Summit, Fayette County, PA.

 Harvey owned and operated the H.S.
 Thomas Coal Company of Listonburg, Somerset County.
 He also worked for the Bedford Gear Company of Bedford, OH.
 The family belonged to the Confluenze Church of the Nazarene.

-Sadly, Isabella died at the age of 61 in 1968.
+Sadly, Isabella died in Cleveland, OH at the age of 60 on June 19, 1968.

 Harvey survived Isabella by 15 years and married again to Rillie (?).
 They relocated to Williamsport, PA, where they were members of the Trinity Gospel Church.